mapbox/COGDumper/README.md

 # COG Dumper

-A python3 utility to extract the tile from a Cloud Optimized GeoTIFF (COG) without decompressing the contained data.
+A python3 utility to extract a tile from a Cloud Optimized GeoTIFF (COG) without decompressing the contained data.
 Tiff data can be hosted locally, on a web server or S3.

-This can be useful for serving WebP/JPEG compressed tiles from a TIFF without invoking Rasterio and GDAL.
+This can be useful for serving JPEG compressed tiles from a TIFF without invoking Rasterio and GDAL.

 ## Data Preparation